Fishing Rules & Regulations

 Limit: 5 per person per day

 Topaz Lake, the large, sunny reservoir filled with rainbow trout, brown trout and Smallmouth bass, is on the California-Nevada stateline border, and has unique regulations.
 Topaz Lake is open for fishing January 1 through September 30 every year.
-Topaz Lake – either Nevada or California fishing license works by boat.
-By shore you are required to have that state’s fishing license.
-For example if I am on the shoreline in California you would need a California fishing license.
+Topaz Lake – either Nevada or California fishing will work here.
+If you have a Nevada fishing license you also have to have a trout stamp to fish for trout.